EasySensors/SwitchNodeNRF/pdf/EbayPageReadme.md

 ## Features
 - Fully compatible with the Arduino IDE (PRO MINI 8 MG Hz)
 - Over the Air, firmware updates (OTA) ready.
 In combination with preprogrammed Dual Optiboot boot loader and on board External JDEC  EPROM\Flash memory the Node allows OTA software updates.
-- OnboardNRF24L01+ 2.4 GHz Radio Transceiver with printed antenna
+- Onboard NRF24L01+ 2.4 GHz Radio Transceiver with printed antenna
 - Onboard Atmel ATSHA204A CryptoAuthentication chip makes communication with the Node very secured.
 ATSHA204A implements secured handshake and if handshake fails the Node will not executing any command sent to it
 - Programming header is FTDI, TTL Serial.
 For programming you need to have USB TTL Serial – FTDI adaptor
 - ENIG Emersion Gold finish